vecto-ai/vecto/docs/source/tutorial/metadata.rst

 .. glossary::

+   task
-   task: The task for which the dataset is applicable, such as **word_analogy** or **word_relatedness**.
+      The task for which the dataset is applicable, such as **word_analogy** or **word_relatedness**. language
-   language: A list containing the language codes for the corpus.
-There will be just one entry in case of monolingual corpora (e.g. _["en"]_), and for parallel or multilingual corpora there will be several (_["en", "de"]_).
+      A list containing the language codes for the corpus.
+There will be just one entry in case of monolingual corpora (e.g. _["en"]_), and for parallel or multilingual corpora there will be several (_["en", "de"]_). name
-   name: The (preferably short) name of the dataset, such as **WordSim353**.
+      The (preferably short) name of the dataset, such as **WordSim353**. description
-   description: The freeform brief description of the dataset, preferably including anything special about this dataset that distinguishes it from other datasets for the same task.
+      The freeform brief description of the dataset, preferably including anything special about this dataset that distinguishes it from other datasets for the same task. domain
-   domain: The domain of the dataset, such as **news**, **encyclopedia**, **fiction**, **medical**, **spoken**, or **web**.
-We suggest using **general** only for datasets that do not target any particular domain.
+      The domain of the dataset, such as **news**, **encyclopedia**, **fiction**, **medical**, **spoken**, or **web**.
+We suggest using **general** only for datasets that do not target any particular domain. date
-   date: The date the resource was published.
+      The date the resource was published. source
-   source: The source of the resource (e.g. a modification of another dataset, or something created by the authors from scratch or on the basis of some data that was not previously used as a dataset for the same task).
+      The source of the resource (e.g. a modification of another dataset, or something created by the authors from scratch or on the basis of some data that was not previously used as a dataset for the same task). version
-   version: The version of the dataset (useful when you are developing one).
+      The version of the dataset (useful when you are developing one). size
-   Size: The size of the dataset.
-The units depend on the task: it can be e.g. **353 pairs** for a similarity or analogy dataset.
+      The size of the dataset.
+The units depend on the task: it can be e.g. **353 pairs** for a similarity or analogy dataset. cite
-   cite: The bibtex entry for the paper presenting the resource, that should be referenced in subsequent work building on or using the resource.
+      The bibtex entry for the paper presenting the resource, that should be referenced in subsequent work building on or using the resource.
 It should be bibtex rather than biblatex, as most NLP publishers have not made the switch yet.

 .. code-block:: json